supervisorphp/supervisor/README.md

 ## Configuration and Event listening

-[Configuration](https://github.com/indigophp/supervisor-configuration) and [Event](https://github.com/indigophp/supervisor-event) components have been moved into their own repository.
-See [#24](https://github.com/indigophp/supervisor/issues/24) for explanation.
+[Configuration](https://github.com/supervisorphp/configuration) and [Event](https://github.com/supervisorphp/event) components have been moved into their own repository.

 ## Further info